ColOfAbRiX/beesight/README.md

 ### Basic Application with Configuration

-Create a command-line application that parses arguments:
+Create a command-line application that parses arguments using `IODeclineApp`:

 ```scala
 import cats.effect.*